 For seniors in urban assisted living communities, independent apartments, or nursing homes, outdoor gardening isn’t always an option.
-Instead, indoor plants are an easy way to “harvest” the benefits of gardening with limited space.
-According to a study by the Journal of Preventative Medicine Reports, growing plants improves mood, lowers anxiety and increases wellness.
-Here are some reasons why gardening is beneficial for seniors in all living situations:
+Instead, indoor plants and container gardens are an easy way to “harvest” the benefits of gardening with limited space.
+According to a study by the Journal of Preventative Medicine Reports, growing plants improves mood, lowers anxiety, and increases wellness.
+Here are some reasons why gardening for seniors is beneficial and how to incorporate some greenery in all living situations.

 Gardening may also decrease loneliness, according to a study of nursing home residents in Hong Kong published by the Journal of Clinical Nursing.
 Researchers found a significant drop in loneliness among adults in their 80s who participated in an eight-week indoor gardening program compared with their peers who did not garden.

 Spending daily time with plants may reduce the likelihood of dementia by up to 36%, according to a 16-year study of 2,800 seniors conducted at St. Vincent’s Hospital in New South Wales, Australia.
 This amount is on par with results from much more strenuous physical activities.